-Component/ Subcomponent Interventions Activ categori isation Number of Unit cost Cost in USS Justification Remarks GOT SECAP studies 337 Promotion of use of improved varieties and CSA practices (targeted support to extension) n/a С 0 0 0 Does not involve activities that require environmental/social analysis Support FO for services for member access to inputs and markets n/a С 0 0 0 Does not involve activities that require environmental/social analysis ICT platforms for dissemination of information on seed availability (improved varieties and quantities) - В 1 7,000 7,000 ICT and associated activities not listed in TZ or ZNZ Regulations or SECAP.
+Component/ Subcomponent Interventions Activ categori GOT • Number of studies Unit cost Cost in US\$ Justification Remarks Promotion of use of improved varieties and CSA practices (targeted support to extension) n/a С 0 0 0 Does not involve activities that require environmental/social analysis Support FO for services for member access to inputs and markets n/a С 0 0 0 Does not involve activities that require environmental/social analysis ICT platforms for dissemination of information on seed availability (improved varieties and quantities) - В 1 7,000 7,000 ICT and associated activities not listed in TZ or ZNZ Regulations or SECAP.
 Here considered to be Category B since scale and magnitude not expected to be significant.
 Issues of e-waste.
 May require ESMP Sub-component 2.2.
-Fish market development aquaculture produ • value additio on: Reducin g post-harves t losses.
+Fish market development grown aquaculture produce the substitution of the substitution • alue additio on: Reducin g post-harves t losses.
 Pri vate-Public-Producer partnerships (4Ps) joint ventur re for deep sea fishing.
 Increasing Ice plants for smallscale fishers x 8 (cap <50T/day) B1 В 8 7,000 56,000 GOT categorisation based on First Schedule of the EIA and Audit (Amendment) Regulations of 2018 - industrial fish processing and storage >10T/day and <50T/day.
 SECAP categorises agroprocessing facilities as Category B. In addition, impacts are generally known and site specific, can be readily remedied by appropriate preventive actions and/or mitigation measures.
 There are 4 landing sites.
 Two will have fish markets constructed with cold rooms and ice making plants.
 1 market at Bagamoyo has EIA certificate issued.
-So, EIA will done Cold chain: Cold storage facilities (40 t/facility) x2 Refrigerated trucks x2 B1 В 2 7,000 14,000 GOT categorisation based on First Schedule of the EIA and Audit (Amendment) Regulations of 2018 - industrial fish processing and storage >10T/day and <50T/day.
-SECAP categorises agroprocessing facilities as Category B. In addition, impacts are generally known and site specific, can be readily remedied by appropriate preventive actions and/or mitigation measures. for 1 market at Kipumbwi, EIA for 3 cold rooms and EIA for 8 Ice making plants.
+So, EIA will done Cold chain: Cold storage facilities (40 t/facility) x2 Refrigerated trucks x2 B1 В 2 GOT categorisation based on First Schedule of the EIA and Audit (Amendment) Regulations of 2018 - industrial fish processing and storage >10T/day and <50T/day.
+SECAP categorises but likel for 1 market at Kipumbwi, EIA for 3 cold rooms and EIA for 8 Ice making plants.
 Here ice plants, electric driers and cold storage categorised as B1, but likely to be considered B2 due to scale and target beneficiaries